 Winter at Anglesey Abbey

 This winter season, join us at Anglesey Abbey to experience the Winter Garden at its best.
-With the snowdrops in bloom, join us as we begin to embark on a journey to restore the route after 21 years of beauty.
+With the snowdrops in bloom, join us as we continue to restore the route after 21 years of beauty.

 Open daily, 9.30am - 4.30pm (Last entry at 4pm)